chicio/chicio.github.io/src/posts/2022-05-31-microfrontend-module-federation-dynamic-configuration.md

 * the first one called `cancel-order`, that is basically a widget that displays a flow where the user can cancel an order
 * another one, called `my-area`, that is an app where the user can manage his/her orders

 The final result we want to achive is integrate the `cancel-order` widget so that when the user click on the cancel button of an order card, the cancellation flow will start.
-In the video below you can see the final result we want to achieve.
+In the video below you can see the final result of the implementation described below.

 `youtube: XXXXX`